 The established performance standards for a course grade are communicated in the syllabus and other course materials.
 A student who believes his or her final grade has not been based on such standards may pursue the appeal process.
 The student should first confer promptly with the faculty member of the course.
 There is a time limit on appealing a grade; students who want to appeal a grade must initiate the process within 30 days of the posting of the grade

-If the student has not been able to contact the faculty member after a reasonable effort, or if the student and faculty member cannot, after consultation, reach a satisfactory resolution, the student may file a written request with the appeal administrator (the associate dean, UMUC Europe) asking how the final grade was calculated.
-If the course was offered via distance education, the student may also ask the director, Distance Education for information.
+If the student has not been able to contact the faculty member after a reasonable effort, or if the student and faculty member cannot, after consultation, reach a satisfactory resolution, the student may file a written request with the appeal administrator (the associate vice provost, UMUC Europe) asking how the final grade was calculated.

 Procedures for appealing a grade are detailed in UMUC Policy 130.80, "Procedures for Review of Alleged Arbitrary and Capricious Grading."
-This can be found in Appendix F of the Catalog and at www.umuc.edu/policies/academicpolicies/aa13080.cfm
+This can be found in the appendix of the catalog and at www.umuc.edu/policies/academicpolicies/aa13080.cfm

 The student is responsible for attending all classes and any related activities regularly and punctually.
 In some courses, faculty may base part of the final grade on class participation.
 Absence from class does not excuse a student from missed coursework.
 The student is responsible for obtaining detailed information about missed class sessions, including their content, activities covered, and any announcements or assignments.
 Failure to complete any required coursework may adversely affect the student's grade.
 Faculty are not expected to repeat material that a student has missed because of the student's absence from class.